 Visiting County Kerry?
 This part of the Irish Province of Munster has a number of attractions you will not want to miss.
 Plus some interesting sights that are slightly off the beaten path.
 So why not take your time and spend a day or two in Kerry when visiting Ireland?
 Here are some ideas to make it worth your while and some background information to help you along.

 The Irish name for County Kerry is Contae Chiarraí, which translates literally as "The Children of Ciar" (denoting the area these children, this tribe, claimed as their birthright), it is part of the Province of Munster.

-The Irish car registration letters are KY (nothing to do with lubrication, just the first and last letter of the county name), the county town is Tralee.
+The Irish car registration letters are KY and the county town is Tralee.
 Other important towns are Ballybunion, Cahersiveen, Castleisland, Dingle, Kenmare, Killarney, Killorglin, and Listowel.
 Kerry has a size of 4,807 Kilometres square, inhabited by a population of 145,502 according to the 2011 census.